A Witch's Tale: Plot

-Liddell eventually manages to gather all six sigils and defeat the Eld Witch, but in the process is told that she must become the new "Queen Alice", essentially becoming a prisoner in the underworld.
-After the credits Liddell is woken by a classmate, causing her to dismiss the prior events as a dream.
+Liddell eventually manages to gather all six sigils and defeat the Eld Witch, but in the process the Eld Witch apparently kills Alice.
+Liddell is told that she must become the new Alice, but after the credits, Liddell wakes up and it's revealed the events of the game were both a dream and a test from Queen Alice to ascertain her worthiness.
 Meanwhile, Queen Alice and Loue discuss Liddell's powers, the possibility that Liddell is a creature of the underworld, and plans to continue to monitor her in the future.

-In a second replay additional content is unlocked that has Liddell traveling back in time and befriending a young girl named Anne.
+In a second replay, additional content is unlocked that has Liddell traveling back in time and befriending a young girl named Anne.
 She is eventually revealed to be the Eld Witch before she became consumed with the need for revenge, as Queen Alice refused to reincarnate her daughters.
-After a second battle, the Eld Witch reverts to Anne and remembers her friendship with Liddell.
+After a second battle, the Eld Witch reverts to Anne and remembers her friendship with Liddell before turning to ashes.
 Upset, Liddell wanders through a maze forest and comes across the Mad Hatter, who explains that death is not permanent in this world and it's possible she might see Anne in the future.
-Liddell then attends a tea party with the six princesses from each kingdom, where she gives Loue a spell book containing all of the rune magic she has learned, saying that she doesn't need it to become a powerful witch.
+Liddell then attends a tea party with the six princesses from each kingdom who explain the game's events are a real dream that Queen Alice created, and they hope to meet her in real life someday.
+Liddell gives Loue a spell book containing all of the rune magic she has learned, saying that she doesn't need it to become a powerful witch.
 In return he gives her a necklace that Liddell is showing to be wearing when she wakes up in her school's library, where she has lost her memories of the events of the game.